-- Your super will be indexed annually at a salary growth factor equivalent to the Perth Consumer Price Index (Perth CPI)3 plus 1% p.a. until you turn 55, and then indexed annually at Perth CPI plus 2% p.a.
+- Your super will be indexed annually at a salary growth factor equivalent to the Perth Consumer Price Index (Perth CPI)3 plus 1% p.a. until you turn 55, and then accrue interest at Perth CPI plus 2% p.a.

 - Any Transferred Contributions and Interest can be refunded to you if you are under 55 years of age, or preserved in the fund.
-If you decide to preserve this portion of your benefit, it will be indexed annually at Perth CPI plus 2% p.a.
-Once you reach 55, the option to receive payment of only the Transferred Contributions and Interest is no longer available and the total account balance must be paid.
+If you decide to preserve this portion of your benefit, it will accrue interest annually at Perth CPI plus 2% p.a.
+Once you reach 55, the option to receive payment of only the Transferred Contributions and Interest is no longer available and the total account balance must be paid

 There are other circumstances where you may be able to access your benefit if you are under age 55.
 If you’re eligible, a discount factor will apply.
 In this case, the Contributory Service Component of your benefit would be subject to a discount factor of 1.75% p.a. for every year you are under age 55.